marcelocorreia/gobuilder/README.md

 ## Turtle and Go

-Turtle started and a Golang helper tool and started the shifting into a more generic and smarter build helper.
+Turtle started as Golang helper tool and quickly started shifting into a more generic and smarter build helper.
 It offers a wrapper for gb https://getgb.io.
 Other Go build tool might be integrated but for the moment only gb is available.

 gb is an awesome tool for Golang projects and provides features like: